ArtPoon/slides/markdown/mimm4750g-L18-assembly.md

 ---

-# Overlap graph
+# Overlap graphs

 * The presence/absence of an overlap between any two reads can be represented as a *graph* (or network)
-* To illustrate, Ben Langmead (developer of Bowtie) generates an overlap graph of the string:
+* To illustrate, [Ben Langmead](https://en.wikipedia.org/wiki/Ben_Langmead) (developer of Bowtie) generates an overlap graph of the string:

 ```
 to_every_thing_turn_turn_turn_there_is_a_season
 ```

+* In the following example, this string is the genome and we have one read per nucleotide position of length 7.

+---

 * This example sets the prefix search length to $l=3$.
 * For example, `o_every` has a 3-prefix `o_e` that appears at position 1 of  `to_ever`.
 The longest match is length `6`: `o_ever`

----

-The start of the graph is not too difficult to read:
+* The start of the graph is simple enough:

 ![](/img/langmead1.svg)

 ---

-but the whole thing is pretty gnarly!
+but the whole graph is pretty gnarly!

 <img src="/img/langmead-full.svg" width="700px"/>